samidarko/VideoTuna/cogVideo/readme_cogVideo.md

 ```
 bash /path/to/shscripts/inference_cogVideo_diffusers.sh
 ```
-It will generate a video of a cat playing with a ball and save it to the file /cogVideo/output.mp4.
+It will generate a video of a cat playing with a ball and save it to the file /cogVideo/output.mp4, with the model CogVideoX-2b.

 # SAT Inference
 * Single GPU Inference (FP16), the model need 18GB GPU memory. \